On surface links whose link groups are abelian: Examples of abelian surface links

 \subsubsection{Triple point numbers}

-The {\it triple point number} of a surface link $S$, denoted by $t(S)$, is the minimal number of triple points among all surface link diagrams of $S$, and regarded as a generalization of the crossing number of classical links.
+The {\it triple point number} of a surface link $S$, denoted by $t(S)$, is the minimal number of triple points among all surface link diagrams of $S$.
+It is regarded as a one of generalizations of the crossing number of classical links.
 Since the triple linking number can be defined as signed counts of triple points (see \cite{CKS,CKSS01}), there is a lower bound of the triple point number $t(S) \geq \sum_{i\neq j, j \neq k}\left| \Tlk_{i,j,k} \right|$.

 Along the same line of the arguments in \cite[Section 3]{N3}, using charts over a torus we can determine the triple point numbers for a few cases in our examples, by constructing surface link diagrams that attain the lower bounds explicitly.
 See Table \ref{table:triple}.